-All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board.
+All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board or by digital means.

-Posting on the official notice board will be deemed as proof of delivery and official publication.
+Posting on the official notice board or by digital means will be deemed as proof of delivery and official publication.